Switching car insurance companies? Our guide has you covered! Discover how to save money, avoid coverage gaps, and transition smoothly.

 Medical payments (MedPay) helps pay for car accident injuries.
 Read more to find out what MedPay coverage adds to your policy.

-Most states require liability car insurance.
-But you may also need full coverage.
+Most states require that drivers carry liability insurance.
+But there are instances where may also need full-coverage.
 Here are the key differences between them.

-Full coverage is when you have the three main types of insurance on your auto policy.
+Full-coverage means you have the three main types of insurance on your policy: liability, collision, and comprehensive.
 Learn more about it here.

 Find out everything you need to know about insurance for collector cars.